Sullay Kaikai: NAC Breda

 On 21 January 2019, Kaikai joined Dutch club NAC Breda on a permanent transfer.
 He made his Eredivisie debut four days later, as a 65th-minute substitute for Giovanni Korte in a 1–1 home draw with ADO Den Haag.
 He made six appearances in the Netherlands, all but one from the bench.

 Blackpool

 In July 2019, Kaikai terminated his contract with Breda and signed for League One side Blackpool on an initial two-year contract with an option of a further year.
 He was given a starting debut in their 2–0 victory over Bristol Rovers at Bloomfield Road on 3 August, and his first goal in a 2–2 draw away at Gillingham 17 days later.
 It was his first goal since 26 December 2016, when he scored both of Brentford's goals in a home draw with Cardiff City in the Championship.

 Wycombe Wanderers

 On 15 July 2021, Kaikai joined League One side Wycombe Wanderers on a free transfer, signing a two-year deal.

 Milton Keynes Dons

 On 26 January 2023, Kaikai joined Milton Keynes Dons on a free transfer until the end of the season.
+After making 14 appearances and scoring 2 goals, and despite the offer of a new contract, Kaikai was one of nine players released by Milton Keynes Dons following their relegation to EFL League Two.

+Cambridge United

+On 24 July 2023, Kaikai returned to League One, joining Cambridge United on a one-year deal.
+On 28 June 2024, Kaikai signed a new one-year contract.
+On 10 June 2025, the club announced he had signed a new two-year contract.